 Don’t ask too many people about it.
 It’s best to have five people who know the purpose of a cover, like fellow authors in your genre or designer friends, but do not take design advice from too many people, especially from those who do not have any design education and skills.

-If you conduct a vote sometimes a cover that is visually more impressive but less genre-appropriate can win, which is a mistake.
+They’re fun, if you conduct a vote sometimes a cover that is visually more impressive but less genre-appropriate can win, which is a mistake.
 While the general public may like it more from a design standpoint doesn’t mean it is the right tool for your book marketing.

 My recommendation is to stick with a small group of professionals, and if you want to ask readers, ensure that you’re already giving them the right options to choose from in the genre before letting them choose a winner.